danchoi/fredit/README.md

 You can also create and delete front-end files on the fredit edit page.

-**NOTE** Currently only ERB template handlers are supported.
+**NOTE:** Currently only ERB template handlers are supported.
 You are welcome to fork and add support for Haml and other templates.